Browns hosting former Cowboys star WR Dez Bryant

-CLEVELAND (AP) — Dez Bryant has stopped in to meet the Browns.
+CLEVELAND (AP) — Dez Bryant’s getting to know the Browns better and vice versa.

-The three-time Pro Bowl wide receiver arrived at the team’s headquarters on Thursday, and the free agent’s visit could lead to Bryant signing with Cleveland.
-Bryant posted a photo on Twitter signing autographs at Cleveland’s airport.
+The three-time Pro Bowl wide receiver is visiting the team’s headquarters in Berea, Ohio, on Thursday and there’s a chance the meeting could lead to Bryant signing with Cleveland.

-The 29-year-old was released by Dallas after eight seasons in April and has been waiting to latch on with another team.
-He turned down a three-year contract offer from Baltimore, which may still have interest in him.
+Before meeting with team officials, Bryant posted a photo on Twitter signing autographs at Cleveland’s airport.
+Later, he stopped in the studio of the team’s in-house radio show and gave an on-air update of his stopover.

+“I’m happy to be here, you know excited, you know just trying to work out some things,” Bryant said.
+“It’s a lovely place.”

 Most Read Sports Stories